About Dr Renée Miller

 Renée's Honours thesis was in the area of workplace stress with a focus on conscientiousness as a personality trait in employees.
 She was awarded the Australian Psychological Society (APS) Prize for this thesis.

-Renée has worked for over sixteen years exclusively with women and couples facing difficulties with respect to conception, pregnancy, birth, postnatal adjustment, and reproductive loss.
+Renée has worked for over seventeen years exclusively with women and couples facing difficulties with respect to conception, pregnancy, birth, postnatal adjustment, and reproductive loss.
 With a busy practice in Caulfield North, Renée recognized the need for perinatal-specific psychology services in other Melbourne locations.
 Renée established the Antenatal and Postnatal Psychology Network, bringing together perinatal-specific psychologists from various locations around Melbourne.
-Renée's aim is to facilitate a high quality service that is accessible to individuals requiring support in the conception, antenatal and early parenting phases of life.
+Renée's aim was to facilitate a high quality service that is accessible to individuals requiring support in the conception, antenatal and early parenting phases of life.
 In 2018, Renée established The Perinatal Loss Centre with colleagues in midwifery and bereaved parent advocacy.
 This centre provides training to health professionals and resources and support to bereaved parents.

 As a Clinical Psychologist working exclusively with perinatal difficulties, Renée sees many women/couples with antenatal and postnatal depression, anxiety, and/or stress - with such disorders commonly occuring at this often vulnerable time.
 In addition, Renée sees women/couples who are undergoing fertility problems, or assisted fertility.
 Renée works with women/couples who have sadly lost babies through miscarriage or stillbirth, or who have received difficult diagnoses of fetal or neonatal anomalies.
 She also provides counselling support to women/couples who are dealing with issues surrounding termination.
 Renée assists women/couples prepare for childbirth, and deal with childbirth-related distress/trauma.
 As part of her work, Renée helps clients address pre-existing or parenthood-related self-esteem issues, family and relationship difficulties, and other life stressors that may occur or be triggered during the pre-pregnancy, pregnancy and postnatal periods.
 Underlying the work Renée does with new parents is the facilitation of attuned parent-child relationships.